 The Group incurs VAT and surcharges in the PRC in connection with the services provided, and cultural business construction fee on revenues derived from online advertising services.
 Starting from January 1, 2018, we adopted ASC 606 and reclassified VAT from cost of revenues to net against revenues.
-Accordingly, VAT is presented in net of revenues rather than cost of revenues for the year ended December 31, 2018 under ASC 606, while in accordance with the legacy accounting standard (ASC 605), VAT is not adjusted and continued to be presented in cost of revenues for the years ended December 31, 2016 and 2017 under ASC 605.
-The sales tax and surcharges in cost of revenues for the years ended December 31, 2016, 2017 and 2018 were RMB823,749, RMB1,272,295 and RMB334,278 (US\$48,619), respectively.
+Accordingly, VAT is presented in net of revenues rather than cost of revenues for the year ended December 31, 2018 under ASC 606, while in accordance with the legacy accounting standard (ASC 605), VAT is not adjusted and continued to be presented in cost of revenues for the years ended December 31, 2016, 2017 and 2018 were RMB823,749, RMB1,272,295 and RMB334,278 (US\$48,619), respectively.